-The council was last subject to an Office of the Surveillance Commissioner's inspection on 6 March 2010.
+The council was subject to an Office of the Surveillance Commissioner's inspection on 23 May 2013.
 The inspection concluded that the council was operating an efficient system for using covert surveillance.
-An action plan was compiled as a result of the inspection and the completed plan is detailed at Appendix 2 for information.
+The Commissioner made some recommendations following the inspection and the status of the council's implementation of these recommendations is detailed at Appendix 2.